How to Get Better Gas Mileage

 The Toyota Prius was the first mass-produced hybrid car sold in the United States, and it continues to be extremely popular.
 In Consumer Guide®'s tests, we averaged 36.7-45.2 mpg.
 That's a far cry from the EPA estimates of 60 mpg city/51 mpg highway, but it's still better than just about any other vehicle we've ever tested.
 We'll have a more detailed chart of gas sippers on the next page.

-Toyota's other hybrid vehicles include the new-for-2007 Camry midsize sedan.
+Toyota's other hybrid vehicles include the Camry midsize sedan.
 Like Prius, Camry pairs a four-cylinder engine with an electric motor.
 The Highlander midsize SUV also has a hybrid model.
 It combines its electric motor with a V6 engine and is geared to be a "performance" model.
-It's the quicker than conventional Highlanders, but it's also more fuel-efficient.
+It's quicker than conventional Highlanders, but it's also more fuel-efficient.

 Other Hybrids